 In stage one of DLS, the loss of flexibility causes you to lose your ability to focus on close objects.
 The ability to focus on close objects is called accommodation.
 A one year old can literally focus clearly on an object immediately in front of his/her eye.
 By two years of age, an infant can no longer focus that close and would have to move an object a bit further out before it would be in focus again.

-This deterioration continues at a steady pace, but most don’t notice it at all until around age 40 when they start having trouble focusing at 14-16 inches from their eye, which is where we hold a book.
+This deterioration continues at a steady pace, but most don’t notice it at all until around age 40 when they start having trouble focusing 14 to 16 inches from their eye, which is where we hold a book.
 At first you can move the book further away and still read, but in the end, you have to add magnification to make the letters large enough to read.

 Changes in lens shape create accommodation to focus for near objects.

 The lens is held in place by a series of small fibers called zonules.
 These zonules are connected to a small muscle called the ciliary body.
 When the muscle is relaxed, the zonules are under tension.
-This stretches the lens making it flat instead of round.
-The flatter shape brings objects in the distance into focus.
+This stretches the lens, making it flat instead of round.
+The flatter shape brings distant objects into focus.

 When the ciliary body muscle flexes, it relieves the tension on the zonules.
 This allows the lens to spring back to its natural rounded shape, making it like a magnifying glass so you can see objects up close.

-As you age, lenses lose their elasticity so that they don’t spring back to as round a shape as they did when you were younger.
-They no longer can magnify enough to see up close.
+As you age, lenses lose their elasticity and don’t spring back to as round a shape as they did when you were younger.
+They can no longer magnify enough to see up close.
 Reading glasses are needed to make up for the loss of accommodation.

-In Stage 2 of DLS, you have the loss of focusing ability from Stage 1, plus the proteins that make up the lens become discolored enough to cause mild glare and visual blur.
+In stage two of DLS, you have the loss of focusing ability from stage one, plus the proteins that make up the lens become discolored enough to cause mild glare and visual blur.
 These proteins start out completely clear.
 They allow light to pass through without being scattered.
 As we age, the proteins denature, turning from clear to a yellow color.
 To understand the process of denaturing proteins, consider egg whites.
 They made up of clear proteins.
 As the egg whites are heated up, the proteins denature and turn white.

 In a similar fashion, as the proteins slowly denature throughout life, they change from clear to a yellow color causing blurry vision and glare with night driving.

-If you are interested in learning more about Dysfunctional Lens Syndrome or any of the procedures in this section, please contact us.
-It would be our pleasure to answer any questions you may have, and schedule an appointment for you with the appropriate specialist.Contact Us
+If you are interested in learning more about Dysfunctional Lens Syndrome or any of the procedures offered at Hoopes Vision, please contact us.
+It would be our pleasure to answer any questions you may have and schedule an appointment for you with the appropriate specialist.Contact Us

 ICL, short for implantable collamer lenses, can be a good option for highly nearsighted patients who are not good candidates for laser vision correction.
 Hoopes Vision is one of the most experienced ICL practices in the United States.